igwall/sgit/README.md

 ##### Add
 The add command allows you to add a file that will be tracked and commited.
 Use `sgit add /src/helloWorld.txt` to add this file in the tracked files list.
 > Some improvements are in progress like regular expression and multiples files adding.
+They are not available right now.

 ##### commit
 This command allow you to create a commit.
 The content of commit is defined by all the files that you added before.